Arts + Entertainment

 Recycled Plastic Lumber (RPL) Design

-A pioneer in the development of recycled plastic lumber bridges, McLaren has been advancing and testing thermoplastic composite designs for decades.
-These eco-friendly alternatives offer real solutions for marine and shoreline construction that mitigate the natural deterioration caused by marine microbes.
+A pioneer in the development of recycled plastic lumber bridges, KCI, formerly McLaren Engineering Group, has advanced and tested thermoplastic composite designs for decades.
+These eco-friendly alternatives provide practical solutions for marine and shoreline construction, helping mitigate the natural deterioration caused by marine microbes.

-In 2000, founder Malcolm McLaren, PE Introduced the First Recycled Plastic Bridge To the World.
-The bowstring truss short span suspension bridge near Albany, NY was designed to withstand a 31,000-pound load capacity.
+In 2000, McLaren founder Malcolm McLaren, PE, introduced the world’s first recycled plastic bridge.
+The bowstring truss short-span suspension bridge near Albany, New York, was designed to withstand a 31,000-pound load capacity.

-Innovation progressed and in 2009, the team designed an I-beam bridge for use at Fort Bragg, NC.
-It surpassed tests by easily supporting a 70-ton fully equipped M-1 Army tank and showed a wheeled vehicle limit of 88 tons.
-The patented mixture of composite recycled elements reduced the amount of material needed in each beam without compromising its structural integrity.
+Innovation continued in 2009, when the team designed an I-beam bridge for use at Fort Bragg, North Carolina.
+It surpassed testing by supporting a 70-ton, fully equipped M-1 Army tank and demonstrated a wheeled vehicle limit of 88 tons.
+The patented mixture of recycled composite elements reduced the amount of material needed in each beam without compromising structural integrity.

 Recycled Plastic Lumber Design